KattsonBastos/health_insurance_cross_sell/README.md

 - How many calls does the sales team need to make to contact 80% of customers interested in purchasing vehicle insurance?

 **Understanding the demand**
-- **The root cause of the demand:** offer a new product to customers
+- **The root cause of the demand:** to offer the vehicle insurance so that the sales team makes more calls to customers who are interested in purchase hte product.
 - **Stakeholders:** the company's Sales team
 - **Product Delivering Method:**
     - **Granularity:** unique customers data
     - **Business Model:** Cross Sell - classification prolem
     - **Main Methods:** Classification Machine Learning Models
-    - **Solution presentation:** Dashboard with the classifications and insoghts; and the model so new classifications could be mande.
+    - **Solution presentation:** Dashboard with the classifications and insights; and provide the model so the Sales team could make requisitions and get the classification of new clients.

 ---
 ## Project Steps